gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Build init plugin improvements

+This release includes a number of improvements to The [Build Init plugin](userguide/build_init_plugin.html).

+#### Interactive mode

+If you run the `init` task from an interactive console, it will prompt you for details of the Gradle build that you'd like to generate.

 #### Kotlin library and applications

-The `init` task can now generate a Kotlin library or application, using the `--kotlin-library` or `--kotlin-application` setup type.
+The `init` task can generate a Kotlin library or application, using the `kotlin-library` or `kotlin-application` setup type.

-#### Interactive mode

-If you run the `init` task from an interactive console without any options, it will prompt you for details of what you'd like to generate.

 #### Generated builds use recommended configurations

-The [Build Init plugin](userguide/build_init_plugin.html) now generates build scripts that use the recommended `implementation`, `testImplementation`, and `testRuntimeOnly` configurations instead of `compile`, `testCompile`, and `testRuntime`, respectively, for all build setup types.
+The `init` task generates build scripts that use the recommended `implementation`, `testImplementation`, and `testRuntimeOnly` configurations instead of `compile`, `testCompile`, and `testRuntime`, respectively, for all build setup types.

-#### Specify project and source package names
+#### Configure project and source package names

-The `init` task also provides a `--project-name` option to allow you to adjust the name of the generated project, and a `--package` option to allow you to adjust the package for the generated source.
+The `init` task provides a `--project-name` option to allow you to adjust the name of the generated project, and a `--package` option to allow you to adjust the package for the generated source.
 The task will also allow you to specify these if you run the task interactively.

 #### Create resource directories

-The `init` task now creates empty resource directories in their conventional locations.
+The `init` task creates empty resource directories.

+#### Create a .gitignore file

+While the `init` task does not automatically create a Git repository, the `init` task generates a simple `.gitignore` file to make it easier for you to set up a Git repository.
+This `.gitignore` file ignores Gradle's build outputs.

 ## Promoted features